DHRI-Curriculum/Data-and-Ethics/lessons.md

 ```

 ![Screenshot of XML cats file](/images/cats_XML.png)
-This file is opened viewed on my Firefox browser from my local directory (right click on the file and choose to open in Firefox).
-You can also [download the XML file](https://github.com/DHRI-Curriculum/data-literacies/blob/v2.0-di-edits/files/cats.xml) if you would like to see what it looks like in other viewers.
+This file is viewer on a online [XML Viewer](https://www.xmlviewer.org/).
+If you would like to, you can either copy the code chunk above to try it out on [XML Viewer](https://www.xmlviewer.org) or [download the XML file](https://github.com/DHRI-Curriculum/data-literacies/tree/v2.0-di-edits/files) to try it out in other viewers.
+To save the file onto your local computer, right click on `cats.xml` and click `Save Link As` to download the file to your local computer.
+For example, after downloading the file, can you try to open this file in your browser?
+(Psst!
+Try right clicking on `cats.xml` in your local directory and choosing `Open with Other Application` in the drop down menu to select the browser of your choice.)

 - - -